remoteinterview/zero/README.md

 This is a standard React component.
 With one additional hook for initial data population:

 `getInitialProps` is an `async` static method which is called by `zero` when the page loads.
-This method can return a plain object which populates props.
+This method can return a plain object which populates `props`.

 Now go to this URL: `http://localhost:3000/` and you should see the current server time rendered by React while `fetch`-ing an API endpoint you created earlier.